The Best Kitchen Knives

 We analyzed the stats and reviews of 39 models and narrowed that group down to 12 finalists.
 We settled on three groups, each with slightly different goals and priorities:

-Budget knives: These finalists are a set of rough-and-ready blades with plastic handles that were as cheap as $13.
-We saw a few knives for less, and we know that utility knives like this one from Kiwi brand are often the real workhorses in professional kitchens around the world.
-We wanted a chef’s knife that’s a little bit more refined than that.
+Budget knives: These finalists are a set of rough-and-ready blades with molded handles that were as cheap as $13.
+Utility knives like this one from Kiwi brand are often the real workhorses in professional kitchens, but we wanted to show options more refined than that.
 We included plastic-handle knives from Victorinox and Wüsthof because they’re so well-regarded by other reviewers, but we also included a much cheaper knife from Mercer to get a fair comparison of what’s possible on a shoestring budget.

 Upgrade knives: We opened up the purse strings a little bit to see what you get for slightly more than a mid-tier knife.
 A $40 knife should already cut well if you keep it sharp, so we looked specifically for better, harder steel that will hold a razor-sharp edge longer than ordinary knives do.